How to Paint Stripes on a Wall

 Update boring walls with a pretty stripe design.
 Whether you want horizontal stripes or vertical stripes, we have step-by-step instructions—plus several expert tips—for painting stylish striped walls.

-In a sophisticated tone-on-tone color scheme or delightfully bright circus-tent colors, stripes add quick interest to plain walls.
-A steady hand and the proper brush yield a charming hand-painted look.
-Taping lends the feel of precision, with a crisp line.
+In a sophisticated tone-on-tone color scheme or delightfully bright blend of hues, stripes add interest to plain walls.
+A steady hand and the proper brush yield a charming hand-painted look, while using painters tape lends the feel of precision with a crisp line.